About

 What's Inside?

-We're going to build a distributed file system layer by layer, starting with the absolute basic such as operating system primitives all the way down to consensus algorithms.
+We're going to build a tiny distributed file system - BarkFS.
+Layer by layer, starting with the absolute basic such as operating system primitives all the way down to consensus algorithms 🍿.

 Contributing